Seneca-BSA/bsa/docs/seh500/lab8.md

             volatile uint32_t i = 0;
             /* at 120MHz, 120,000,000 instructions = 1s */
             /* for K66 at 180MHz, 180,000,000 instructions = 1s */
-            for (i = 0; i < 120000000; ++i)
+            for (i = 0; i < 240000000; ++i)
             {
                 __asm("NOP"); /* delay */
             }
         }

     Now that we know how to program the K64 (or K66) processor using assembly, we can use some of the built-in functions and keywords from the SDK to help us with programming the board.
-There are no compenhensive manual on all the helper functions and keywords aviable.
+There are no compenhensive manual on all the helper functions and keywords avilable for use.
 The best place to look is their respecitve library file.
-This also allow us to write one set of code for multiple processors as long as the helper functions and keywords are available.
+Using the built-in functions and keywords also allow us to interchangeably use the same program for multiple processors as long as the helper functions and keywords are available.

+    **Those helper functions and keywords may be usedful for your project.**

-1. Build and Debug, then Run he code using **Resume (F8)**.
-Press switch 2 and see the red LED turn on and off.
+1. Build and run your code in debug, then click "Run" the code or using **Resume (F8)**.
+Now, press switch 2 and see the red LED turn on and off.

 1. What happens when you press the switch when the LED is ON?
 How is the approach of using polling to read input differ then using interrupt?
-Which one is better?
-Submit your answer on Blackboard.
+Which one is better in which situation?

 ### Code Optimization

-In class, we discussed various ways on code optimizing.
-One key thing to remember is shorter code does not means faster code.
+In class, we discussed various ways on code optimization.
+One key thing to remember is shorter code does not always means faster code.
+The actual sequence of instructions provided to the processor greatly depend on how the high-level code and how the compiler convert the high-level into assembly instructions.

-A Taylor Series expansion is a way of finding the approximiate value of a function.
+In this example, we'll try to optimze a code written for Taylor series expansion.
+A Taylor series expansion is a way of finding the approximiate value of a complex function when the solution cannot be easily determine using simple math.
 The Taylor Series expansion of a Sine function is given as follow:

 $$
 sin(x) = x - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + ...